Mazhive/fs-uae-autoboot-debian10/README.md

 			(ssh connection needed not necessary otherwise by terminal)

-			You probably want your own configuration file to be the first to boot from, so by editing the /etc/xdg/openbox/autostart and set it to your own configuration file using your preferred editor.
+			You probably want your own configuration file to be the first to boot from, so by editing the /etc/xdg/openbox/autostart with root and set it to your own configuration file using your preferred editor.

+			if the boot screen apperead press f12 and use the cursor keys to go to the top right and exit fs-uae, klik your right mouse button and select the option terminal emulator. type in su - it is going to ask for your root password which you had to type in in the installation. type in

+			nano /etc/xdg/openbox/autostart/

+			go to the line fs-uae --fullscreen=1  and add /home/user/Documents/FS-UAE/Confiurations/CustomConfig.fs-uae

+			fs-uae --fullscreen=1 /home/user/Documents/FS-UAE/Configurations/xample/CustomConfig.fs-uae

+			After a reboot it should startup with your config file.

  todo :	blind all linux command lines to make it seem a real amiga